1. How are properties selected for quinquennial works?

 15. Do we have to use the Diocesan Solicitors?

-PCCs may use a solicitor of their choice but where the LDF is a party to the agreement it may be necessary for the PCC to additionally appoint the Diocesan solicitors, Winckworth Sherwood, to act for the LDF.
-In that case the PCC will also be responsible for paying Winckworth’s fees.
-The Diocesan Solicitors are expert in ecclesiastical and charity law.
+PCCs may use a solicitor of their choice but where the LDF is a party to the agreement it may be necessary for the PCC to additionally appoint a solicitor to act for the LDF.
+In that case the PCC will also be responsible for paying these fees.
+Please contact firstname.lastname@example.org for solicitors who are experts in ecclesiastical and charity law.